Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Chaos bounds

 $\bullet$ At arbitrary intermediate times, the globally averaged deviation in the expectation value of a local observable caused by a change in initial conditions $ {\sf Tr} \Big((\rho_{\Lambda}^{(1)} - \rho_{\Lambda}^{(2)}) ~Q_{i}^{H}(t) \Big)$ cannot, on average, increase more rapidly than $e^{\lambda_{L} t}$ up to a time independent multiplicative prefactor.
 We thus now identify the ratio $\lambda_{L}$ of Eq. (\ref{longobvi111}) as the maximal Lyapunov exponent.

-Applying Eq. (\ref{longobvi1111}) to the position coordinates of particles along a fixed Cartesian axis (Section \ref{Expect-v}), we find that in thermal systems comprised of $N_{\Lambda}$ particles in $d$ spatial dimensions, at intermediate times, when averaged over the entire system, the divergence in the distance between particle trajectories that were perturbed at time $t=0$ cannot exceed a time independent constant multiplying $e^{\lambda_{L} t}$ with, in the semi-classical regime, $\lambda_{L} \le \frac{2 k_{B} T \sqrt{d}}{\hbar}$.
+Applying Eq. (\ref{longobvi1111}) to the position coordinates of particles along a fixed Cartesian axis (Section \ref{Expect-v}), we find that in thermal systems comprised of $N_{\Lambda}$ particles in $d$ spatial dimensions, at intermediate times, when averaged over the entire system, the divergence in the distance between particle trajectories that were perturbed at time $t=0$ cannot exceed a time independent constant multiplying $e^{\lambda_{L} t}$ with, in the semiclassical regime, $\lambda_{L} \le \frac{2 k_{B} T \sqrt{d}}{\hbar}$.
 Similar bounds may be derived for the evolution of the momenta (following Section \ref{a-bounds}) and general observables.
-Our exact bounds may be contrasted with those conjectured in \cite{juan-martin} according to which $\lambda_{L}$ is smaller than $ \frac{2 \pi k_{B} T}{\hbar}$.
-In three spatial dimensions, our non-relativistic upper bound of $\frac{2 k_{B} T \sqrt{d}}{\hbar}$ for configuration space trajectories is smaller by a factor of $\sqrt{3}/\pi \sim 0.551$ from the conjecture of \cite{juan-martin}.
-As we will elaborate on elsewhere, in ultra-relativistic systems, the effective local heat capacity $C_{v,i}$ assumes a value double that in the non-relativistic limit that we largely focus on in the current work; this leads to an additional increase in our above upper bound by a factor of $\sqrt{2}$.
+Our exact upper bound on the maximal Lyapunov exponent may be contrasted with the slightly higher conjectured bound of \cite{juan-martin} according to which $\lambda_{L}$ is smaller than $ \frac{2 \pi k_{B} T}{\hbar}$.
+In three spatial dimensions ($d=3$), our non-relativistic upper bound of $\frac{2 k_{B} T \sqrt{d}}{\hbar}$ for configuration space trajectories is smaller by a factor of $\sqrt{3}/\pi \sim 0.551$ from the conjecture of \cite{juan-martin}.
+In ultra-relativistic systems, the local Hamiltonian is linear (instead of quadratic) in the momentum ($\tilde{H}^{H}_{i} = c |\vec{p}_{i}|$) and the effective local heat capacity $C_{v,i}$ assumes a value double that in the non-relativistic limit that we largely focus on in the current work; this leads to an additional increase in our above upper bound by a factor of $\sqrt{2}$.
 By using Eqs. (\ref{long-time-eq}, \ref{cal-long}), the system averages over the particle index $i$ may be replaced by time averages provided that the associated time windows are sufficiently wide so that the long time averages coincide with those over finite times.
 As we will discuss in Section \ref{quantum-thermalization}, the lower bound on these averaging times can become exceedingly short.
 In what follows, we examine inequalities for finite averaging times.

 \onecolumngrid